ansys/pyoptislang/doc/source/getting_started/index.rst

 Ansys software requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You must have a local licensed copy of optiSLang installed or be able to connect to a an
+You must have a local licensed copy of optiSLang installed or be able to connect to an
 already running remote instance.
-The first supported optiSLang version is 2023 R1.
+As mentioned earlier, the first supported optiSLang
+version is 2023 R1.

 Verify installation
 ~~~~~~~~~~~~~~~~~~~
-To verify your optiSLang installation, ruth this code:
+To verify your optiSLang installation, run this code:

 .. code:: python